splunk/attack_range/docs/source/Attack_Range_Config.md

   # Install Bad Blood by setting this to 1 or 0.
   # More information in chapter Bad Blood under Attack Range Features.

+  install_cortex_xdr: "0"
+  # Install Cortex XDR agents by setting this to 1.

+  install_crowdstrike: "0"
+  # Install CrowdStrike Falcon by setting this to 1.

+  install_carbon_black: "0"
+  # Install Carbon Black Cloud by setting this to 1.

+  install_cisco_amp: "0"
+  # Install Cisco AMP by setting this to 1.

   aurora_agent: "0"
   # Install Aurora Agent